Cloud Application Development Company In India

 1. Overengineering too early

 Many small teams adopt complex architectures like microservices or container orchestration far too early.
-This usually happens because developers want to “build it the right way” from the start.
+This usually happens because developers want to “build it the right way” from the start, especially when early cloud setup starts looking more like full infrastructure planning than practical product delivery.
+But in early-stage products, this often creates more operational work than real value and slows down feature development.

 But in early-stage products, this often creates more operational work than real value and slows down feature development.